sandcastleco/dicey/_notes/server-api-outline.md

 * How to keep track of answer?
 * Keep track of user data with cookies for now?
 * Protect score updating?
+* Don't allow guess or result until user is done?
+How to keep track of status?
+Maybe a temporary session thing?

 ### Flow